 Once you set up as a sole trader, you will most likely want to open a business bank account As a sole trader, you can open an account with a specific name such as “Peter Smith Trading As PTS Construction”.
 There is no legal requirement to open a separate bank account to your personal one, but many sole traders elect to do so.
 It may be simpler for accounting purposes, and look more professional.
 The choice is up to you.

-The sole trader route is the most popular way of starting up in business in the UK, however if is not the best route for everyone, which is why we always recommend discussing your choices with an accountant or other adviser.
+The sole trader route is the most popular way of starting up in business in the UK, however it is not the best route for everyone, which is why we always recommend discussing your choices with an accountant or other suitably qualified business adviser.

-Sole traders are liable for any business debts or losses they make, or if forced into bankruptcy, whereas the liability of limited company directors is limited (as the name suggests).
+Sole traders are liable for any business debts or losses they make, or if forced into bankruptcy, whereas the liability of limited company directors is, as the name suggests, limited.

 Sole Trader Package